GetStream/stream-chat-android/docs/MessageList.md

             holder.setMessageLongClickListener(adapter.getMessageLongClickListener());
             holder.setAttachmentClickListener(adapter.getAttachmentClickListener());

-//            you can set more variables you need in you CustomViewHolder.
+              /*you can set more variables you need in you CustomViewHolder.*/
 //            holder.setMarkdownListener(MarkdownImpl.getMarkdownListener());
 //            holder.setReactionViewClickListener(adapter.getReactionViewClickListener());
 //            holder.setUserClickListener(adapter.getUserClickListener());